OndrejValla/zuzu-valla/README.md

 to make it more personal by using my wife's favourite colours which are pink and red.

 - #### Images
-    All images used on this website were taken by my wife Zuzan Valla or myself Ondrej Valla.<br>
+    All images used on this website were taken by my wife Zuzana Valla or myself Ondrej Valla.<br>
     Zuzana did the selection of photographs for me to use.

 - #### Colours